-The main focus of BATS is to explore brine availability.
-These tests are the first part of a wider systematic field investigation campaign to improve the existing long-term repository safety case for disposal of heat-generating radioactive waste in salt.
+The main focus of the BATS field test is on brine availability in salt.
+These field tests are the first part of a wider systematic field investigation campaign to improve the existing long-term repository safety case for disposal of heat-generating radioactive waste in salt.
 Future tests will explore other aspects of the safety case, as justified by their impacts on long-term performance.
 These first tests seek to better understand how much brine can flow into an excavation (e.g., borehole or room) in salt.
-Brine availability is important to the long-term repository safety case for radioactive waste disposal in salt (Kuhlman & Sevougian, 2013) because: 1) brine transport is the primary off-site radionuclide transport vector, 2) brine leads to corrosion of metallic and glass waste forms and waste packages, 3) chloride in brine can reduce criticality concerns, and 4) accumulated brine can provide back-pressure that resists long-term creep closure of porosity associated with mining the repository.
-In a generic salt repository for "hot" radioactive waste (i.e., above brine boiling temperature at the waste package surface) an area around the hot waste package will dry out, and water vapor will be driven away.
-Bound water from hydrous minerals can become mobile upon heating, while thermal expansion of intergranular brine drives flow towards excavations at atmospheric pressure.
-Additionally, a small-scale short-term heat pipe convection process can set up around the waste (Jordan et al., 2015) driving salt precipitation near the waste package and salt dissolution where steam condenses.
-In the longer-term, creep closure further reconsolidates backfill, closes any gaps around the waste package, and heals the access-drift disturbed rock zone (DRZ) to create a relatively dry, intact, low-permeability zone around the waste packages (Blanco-Martín et al., 2018).
+Brine availability is important to the long-term repository safety case for radioactive waste disposal in salt (Kuhlman & Sevougian, 2013) because: 1) brine can facilitate transport of radionuclides off-site, 2) brine can corrode metallic and glass waste forms and metal waste packages, 3) chloride in brine can reduce waste package criticality concerns, and 4) accumulated brine in an excavation can provide back-pressure that resists long-term creep closure of a repository excavation.
+In a generic salt repository for "hot" radioactive waste (i.e., above brine boiling temperature at the waste package surface) an area around the waste packages will dry out when water vapor is driven away.
+Bound water in hydrous evaporite minerals can become mobile upon heating, while thermal expansion of intergranular brine drives flow towards lower-pressure regions.
+Additionally, a small-scale short-term heat pipe convection process can set up in the partially saturated region around the waste (Jordan et al., 2015) driving salt precipitation near the waste package and salt dissolution where steam condenses.
+In the longer-term, creep closure further reconsolidates backfill, closes gaps around waste packages, and heals the access-drift disturbed rock zone (DRZ) to create a relatively dry, intact, low-permeability zone around the waste packages (Blanco-Martín et al., 2018).
 Knowledge of brine availability and brine composition facilitates understanding the amount and distribution of brine that flows to an excavation, as well as the long-term behavior of brine around waste packages that affects transport (i.e., brine-radionuclide interactions).

-In undisturbed salt disposal systems, the far-field ultra-low permeability and porosity of the salt (Beauheim & Roberts, 2002) provides the primary natural barrier to contain radioactive waste over performance assessment (PA) relevant time scales (104 to 106 years).
-However, near-field conditions (e.g., pressures and saturations) and processes (e.g., brine and gas flow, salt creep) will impact releases in an off-normal disturbed scenario and are the initial conditions for a long-term PA simulation.
+In undisturbed salt disposal systems, the far-field ultra-low permeability and porosity of the salt (Beauheim & Roberts, 2002) provides the primary natural barrier to contain radioactive waste over performance assessment (PA) relevant time scales (10 to 10 years).
+However, near-field conditions (e.g., pressures, saturations, compositions) and processes (e.g., brine and gas flow, salt creep) will impact releases in an off-normal disturbed scenario and are the initial conditions for a long-term PA simulation.
 BATS is focused on the quantification of inflow rates and brine composition in the near-field (at scales of cm to m from the heat source) with the aim to improve: 1) our understanding and observations of coupled thermal-hydrological-mechanical-chemical (THMC) processes affecting prediction of near-field conditions; 2) conceptual models of near-field behavior that inform the safety case; and 3) the numerical models, constitutive relationships, and parameterizations that are implemented in PA models.